Life Events that Require an Immediate Estate Plan Update

-Birth or adoption of children or grandchildren: when a new baby arrives it seems like everything changes – and so should your estate plan.
+When a new baby arrives it seems like everything changes – and so should your estate plan.
 For example, your trust may not “automatically” include your new child, depending on how it is written.
 So, it is always a good idea to check and add the new child as a beneficiary.
-As the children (or grandchildren) grow in age, your estate plan should adjust to ensure assets are distributed in a way that you deem proper.
+As the children (or grandchildren) grow in age, your estate plan should adjust.
+This is to ensure assets are distributed in a way that you deem proper.
 What seems like a good idea when your son or granddaughter is a four-year-old may no longer look like a good idea once their personality has developed and you know them as a 25-year-old college graduate, for example.

-Divorce: After you have filed for divorce or the divorce proceedings have started, you should immediately update beneficiary designations for all insurance policies and retirement accounts, any powers of attorney, and any existing health care proxy and HIPAA authorizations.
-It is also a good time to revamp your will and trust to make sure it does what you want (and likely leaves out your former spouse).
+After you have filed for divorce or the divorce proceedings have started, you should immediately update beneficiary designations for all insurance policies and retirement accounts.
+Also, any powers of attorney, and any existing health care proxy and HIPAA authorizations.
+It is also a good time to revamp your will and trust.
+This is to make sure it does what you want (and likely leaves out your former spouse).

-The death/divorce of a loved one: sometimes those who are named in your estate plan pass away or get divorced.
+Sometimes those who are named in your estate plan pass away or get divorced.
 If an appointed guardian of your children dies or divorces, it is imperative to review your estate plan.
-Likewise, if your chosen executor, health care proxy or designated power of attorney dies, new ones should be named right away.
+If your chosen executor, health care proxy or designated power of attorney dies, new ones should be named right away.

-For example, John names his brother and sister in law (Brother’s wife) as guardian for his children.
+John names his brother and sister in law (Brother’s wife) as guardian for his children.
 His brother files for divorce.
-John may not want his sister in law to be co-guardians with his brother and their pending divorce may alter the guardianship John envisioned for his children.
+John may not want his sister in law to be co-guardians with his brother.
+Their pending divorce may alter the guardianship John envisioned for his children.

-For example, John names his brother as trustee and healthcare agent, and his brother passes away.
+John names his brother as trustee and healthcare agent, and his brother passes away.
 John has not named a successor.
-John must update his documents to provide for a new trustee and healthcare agent.
+He must update his documents to provide for a new trustee and healthcare agent.